hapax/hapax.github.io/research.md

     AdS/(B)CFT, are dual to black hole microstates.
 These microstates look like the Big Bang/Big Crunch FRW spacetimes relevant to cosmology, so perhaps we live on an end-of-the-world brane behind a black hole horizon!
-Probably not, but it makes for good dinner party conversation.
+Probably not, but it's a great conversation opener.

 #### Technical notes